 Animals are not allowed on the beach or other places of resort at any time.
 Animals on a leash can only be taken on the boardwalk at times other than regular bathing season.

 Please use trash and recycle receptacles located at the entrance to the beach and at the street ends, Please do not litter!

-Smoking is prohibited on beaches, boardwalk and playgrounds throughout town.
+Smoking or vaping is prohibited on the boardwalk, ocean beaches, bay beaches, Chandler Field and playground area, the Gazebo grounds and parks.
 Do not use the beach as an ashtray.